BenjaminBorn/academic-kickstart/content/publication/BBL_Inequality_2020/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: "***American Economic Review***, revise & resubmit"
+publication: "***American Economic Review***, revised & resubmitted"
 publication_short: ""

-abstract: "How much does inequality matter for the business cycle and vice versa?
-Using a Bayesian likelihood approach, we estimate a heterogeneous-agent New-Keynesian (HANK) model with incomplete markets and portfolio choice between liquid and illiquid assets.
-Even when the model is estimated  on aggregate data only and with only a set of shocks and frictions along the lines of Smets and Wouters (2007), it reproduces observed US inequality dynamics.
-In other words, the model is successful in simultaneously accounting for cycle and distribution.
-Output stabilization via monetary or fiscal policy also stabilizes inequality."
+abstract: "We show how a heterogeneous-agent New-Keynesian (HANK) model with incomplete markets and portfolio choice can be estimated in state space using a Bayesian approach.
+To render estimation feasible, the structure of the economy can be exploited and the dimensionality of the model automatically reduced based on the Bayesian priors.
+We apply this approach to analyze how much inequality matters for the business cycle and vice versa.
+Even when the model is estimated on aggregate data alone and with a set of shocks and frictions designed to match aggregate data, it broadly reproduces observed US inequality dynamics."

 # Summary.
 An optional shortened abstract.
 summary: ""